nickyout/json-sample/README.md

 # json-sample
 Like npm for json test data, but with your personal registry.

+*After some thinking I have seen the error in trying to construct a system to replace npm merely for the sake of redundant statistics.
+I will probably be using npm for json fixtures instead of this.
+Regardless, if you like what you see, fork it and enjoy yourselves.*

 ## Introduction

 json-sample is a node cli to browse and download json samples based on urls from a registry.
 The point is to both easily find real/challenging json samples (as opposed to randomly generated ones) and prevent those files from bloating your repository.
 The advantage over using npm is that: